Is Anaheim, CA, a Safe Place to Visit or Live?

 All-in-all, although Anaheim has a higher than average total crime rate compared to all U.S. communities (which combines cities and rural areas)…

 Anaheim is far safer in terms of overall crime than many other U.S. cities.
+It is, for example, safer than Oklahoma City (although also more expensivei in terms of living costs).

 Nearby L.A., for instance, has a much higher crime rate per capita than Anaheim – as do other major cities like Detroit, Chicago, and St. Louis.